How Should You Prepare for a Testing Experience?

 For the general assessment test, you can visit the College Board's Web site with information about their Accuplacer

 tests.
 Please keep in mind, however, that this is general information that also includes information about their ESL test and Writeplaceer essay (neither of which are used by the Riverside Community College District.)

-For extra helop with the general assessment test, you can choose to purchase the College Board's official Accuplacer practice app
+For extra helop with the general assessment test, you can use The College Board's free Accuplacer Study App